 Add the eggs to the potatoes and mix well.
 Add 2 cups of flour and mix until a dough forms, adding more flour if needed.

-Combine dumpling ingredients well.
-Put out on floured bread board and knead more flour in until stiff-like bread dough and it isn't sticky to your hands.
+Turn the dough out onto a floured bread board and knead in more flour until the dough is stiff and doesn't stick to your hands.
 Break off small pieces and form into flat balls, drop into rapidly boiling water.
 Bring back to a boil and cook 10 to 15 minutes.
 Cut 1 and if it isn't sticky inside, they are done.

-To serve, which was usually done homestyle, you place some pork, a dumpling (cut it up into hearty, bit size pieces), and some sauerkraut on the plate.
-Then pass, and spoon or drizzle some of the meat juices you saved, either thick or thin, over your pork and dumpling....this ties everything all together, and you get a forkful of flavor in each bite.
+This was usually done homestyle.
+Place some pork, a dumpling (cut into hearty, bit-size pieces) and some sauerkraut on a plate.
+Then pass and spoon or drizzle some of the reserved meat juices over the pork and dumplings--this ties everything all together and gives you a forkful of flavor in each bite.

 A viewer or guest of the show, who may not be a professional cook, provided this recipe.
 It has not been tested for home use.

 Get a sneak-peek of the new Food Network recipe page and give us your feedback.See it Now!